DiamondCoder02/nsfw-game-manager/Notes.md

   - While testing I saw some weirdness, but that might have been already fixed.
 - How to better scrap/use API to get informations
   - One main problem is the inconsistency of scraping
+- Remake the fake "restart" that the program does.
+It doesn't actually restart itself from exe.

 ---